If you give the same rewards every year, then you will get the same results.

 Companies need to keep this mantra in mind as they think about the benefits they offer to employees, and how they encourage company growth.

-A long term incentive plan (LTIP) is a great idea to reward and motivate your employees in a way that helps your company succeed as well.
-But LTIPs come in all sorts of shapes and sizes – here’s a simple guide to help you find the one that best suits your company.
+LTIP means long term incentive plan.
+It is a great way to reward and motivate your employees, while also helping your company to succeed.
+But LTIPs come in all sorts of shapes and sizes – here’s a simple guide to help you find the best long term incentive plan design that suits your company.

 Simply put, part of an employee’s pay should be tied to the growth of the company – at least, for employees who can effect change in that growth.
 If they’re in a position to help the company grow, and they do, then they get paid more.
 If they don’t – then they don’t.